-Dr. James, ONACS Chairman and Dean of the SomaVeda College of Natural Medicine and Thai Yoga Center has been apprenticing, practicing and leading Native American Ceremony since the late 80′s.
+Dr. James, ONACS Chairman and Dean of the SomaVeda College of Natural Medicine and Thai Yoga Center has been apprenticing, practicing and leading Native American Ceremony since the late 80’s.
 Originally introduced to Native American Spirituality and traditions by his father Ronald Bruce James.
-His father “Ronny” as he liked to be called, through his Grand mother, Eva Sevier (daughter of John Sevier 1858-1930) was a mixed descendant Eastern Creek/ Cherokee Band according to family traditions.
-Dr. James is descendent from a long line of French settlers and Eastern Cherokee and mixed Cherokee who survived the Trail Of Tears Holocost of the 1800′s.
-There were many Sevier/ Severe family members listed in the Eastern Creek/ Cherokees Dawes and Census roles beginning in the 1700′s.
+His father “Ronny” as he liked to be called, through his Grand mother, Eva Sevier (daughter of John Sevier 1858-1930) and Grandfather Charles White was a mixed descendant Eastern Creek/ Cherokee Band according to family traditions.
+Dr. James is descendent from a long line of French settlers and Eastern Cherokee and mixed Cherokee who survived the Trail Of Tears Holocost of the 1800’s.
+There were many Sevier/ White family members listed in the Eastern Creek/ Cherokees Dawes and Census roles beginning in the 1700’s.
 Ronny’s Father, William James (my grand father), was also descendent of a mixed Native American heritage.
-Members of the mixed blood Sevier and James family as they were called in the 1700′s and 1800′s refused to move west to Oklahoma in the forced marches and migrations, refused to be counted on the census (Dawes roles), desiring to remain free and autonomous and instead moved to the Coal Mining areas of South Illinois and Northern Kentucky.
+Members of the mixed blood Sevier, White and James family as they were called in the 1700’s and 1800’s refused to move west to Oklahoma in the forced marches and migrations, refused to be counted on the census (Dawes roles), desiring to remain free and autonomous and instead moved to the Coal Mining areas of South Illinois and Northern Kentucky.

 In the coal mines apparently no one cared too much if you were of indigenous origin!
 Great, Great Grandfather William James worked in the Coal Mines.
 The various family members also married and re-married non-native men and women and over time the concept of a Native identity was lost.
 However, not forgotten.